ampproject/amphtml/extensions/amp-date-countdown/0.1/amp-date-countdown.md

 | {h} {hours} {m} {minutes}                       | 240 hours 10 minutes                 | `biggest-unit='hours'` |
 | {d} {days} {h} {hours} {m} {minutes}            | 50 天 5 小时 10 分钟                 | `locale='zh-cn'`       |

-### Migrating from 0.1

-The experimental `1.0` version of `amp-date-countdown` does not support the `data-count-up` attribute.
-This means the `1.0` component is unable to count in the opposite direction.

 ## Attributes

 You must specify at least one of these required attributes: `end-date`,